 Inverness Beach is located in Inverness County

-Inverness beach is owned by the Municipality of Inverness.
-Supervision started in 1975.
+Inverness beach is owned by the Municipality of Inverness and has been supervised since 1975.

 Located about 350 meters down the beach is the breakwater, which is still heavily used by locals.
 People often try and walk out onto the breakwater but are easily persuaded against it by the lifeguards.
 The most prominent dangers of Inverness beach is the potential for high surf conditions that can cause rips and lateral currents.